-Citizenship in the Community
+Citizenship in the Community (revised January 2025)

 - 1. Discuss with your counselor what citizenship in the community means and what it takes to be a good citizen in your community.
 Discuss the rights, duties, and obligations of citizenship, and explain how you can demonstrate good citizenship in your community, Scouting unit, place of worship, or school. - 2.
 Do the following: - a.
-On a map of your community, locate and point out the following: - 1.
-Chief government buildings such as your city hall, county courthouse, and public works/services facility - 2.
+Using an electronic mapping tool or paper map, locate and pinpoint the following services and landmarks in your community.
+Determine and record the distances from your home including driving time AND either walking or biking time. - 1.
+Chief government buildings such as your city hall, county courthouse, and public works/services facilities - 2.
 Fire station, police station, and hospital nearest your home - 3.
 Parks, playgrounds, recreation areas, and trails - 4.
-Historical or other interesting points - b.
+Historical or other interesting points of interest. - b.
 Chart the organization of your local or state government.
 Show the top offices and tell whether they are elected or appointed.